-Once the taxonomy is created, information across data sources are fetched and aggregated based on the taxonomy.
+Once the taxonomy is created, information across data sources is fetched and aggregated based on the taxonomy.
 When the system is queried, the query is modified to a predefined template, and the best fit result is promptly returned.
 A feedback mechanism is also provided to enhance taxonomy and entity data based on search volumes.
-This system enables search engines to provide accurate answers when entities, their attributes and relationships are involved.
+This system enables search engines to provide accurate answers when entities, their attributes, and relationships are involved.

 What’s kind of interesting about this is that it reminds me of the structure at the roots of Yahoo’s origin as a directory.
-We’re told that Yahoo would build taxonomies using a combination of feedback from search query logs and from manual human intervention.
-The human editing aspect of building a taxonomy would help with making sure information is correct, and automated feedback from query logs would help make sure that the taxonomy was up-to-date and included very recent information from search trends.
+We’re told that Yahoo would build search taxonomies using a combination of feedback from search query logs and from manual human intervention.
+The human editing aspect of building a taxonomy would help make sure information is correct, and automated feedback from query logs would help make sure that the taxonomy was up-to-date and included very recent information from search trends.

-For many of the taxonomies that a system like this might create, the search engine might start with pre-existing data sources that provide information such as the Internet Movie Database (not specifically named in the patent filing), or yellow page directories.
+For many of the search taxonomies that a system like this might create, the search engine might start with pre-existing data sources that provide information such as the Internet Movie Database (not specifically named in the patent filing), or yellow page directories.

 When it comes to certain types of categories, such as those that might list people, there may be default attributes associated with those that are defined by human editors, such as a “date of birth,” or “place of birth,” or a “date of death.”